 Melt 3 tablespoons butter in a large cast-iron or non-stick skillet over medium heat.
 Add onion and cook, stirring occasionally until the onion is translucent and soft, about 4 minutes.
 Add the potatoes back to the pan, fold gently to combine, then raise the heat up to medium-high.
 Let cook without stirring, until the potatoes start to turn golden brown, about 6 to 8 minutes.
 Stir gently and repeat the process until the potatoes, begin to crisp all over in parts, about 15 minutes total.

-Divide the hash among 4 bowls or plates and top each with a fried egg.
+Divide the lobster hash among 4 bowls or plates and top each with a fried egg.
 Serve immediately.